Hiroki Yamamura

-Hiroki Yamamura (山村洋貴, Yamamura Hiroki) is a Japanese animator and character designer.
+Hiroki Yamamura (山村洋貴, Yamamura Hiroki) is a Japanese animator, character designer and storyboard artist.

 Career

 Yamamura is from Anjō, Aichi Prefecture, and graduated from Yoyogi Animation Academy.
 Initially, he joined eroge game company Studio Lux as an illustrator around 2002 and used the name Takahiro Murayama (むらやまたかひろ), a play on the Hiragana spelling of his name Hiroki Yamamura (やまむらひろき), but left the company in August 2003.
-After leaving Studio Lux, Yamamura joined newly founded animation production company Studio Pastoral, where he initially did in-between animation and was quickly promoted to key animator in less than a year, and again to animation director by 2005.
+After leaving Studio Lux, Yamamura joined Actas briefly before joining newly founded animation production company Studio Pastoral, where he initially did in-between animation and was quickly promoted to key animator in less than a year, and again to animation director by 2005.

 While Studio Pastoral itself was a sub-contracting animation firm not producing its own titles, from the very beginning of the studio's history it developed a close relationship to studio Shaft.
 Yamamura worked on a number of different titles from a number of different studios that were outsourcing work to Studio Pastoral, but he gained prominence within Shaft's works and mainly took on jobs for the studio.
 In 2007, he was given his first job as a chief animation director on Shaft's adaptation of Sayonara, Zetsubou-Sensei, with characters designed by Hideyuki Morioka— whom Yamamura had worked with on REC (2006) and liked the designs of.
 Although from different studios–Morioka an employee of Studio Silver–and doing work for a studio neither belonged to (at the time), Morioka and Yamamura have worked together on numerous occasions since Sayonara, Zetsubou Sensei including all of the series' sequels, and the first season of Maria Holic (2009), which Morioka also designed the characters for, and Studio Pastoral assisted in the production of.
+Yamamura was a fan of Morioka's work and had been attentive to him since before entering the industry, so he tried to incorporate many of Morioka's favorite styles in Maria Holic.
 As previously mentioned, Yamamura worked on Shaft's gross outsources to Studio Pastoral previously, and had met director Akiyuki Shinbo during the latter-half of the production to Negima!? around 2006.
 Their first meeting occurred when Yamamura was in the Shaft production studio and he was watching Sasuga no Sarutobi (1982) on DVD, and Shinbo had come up to him to ask if he was watching Sasuga no Sarutobi.
 Sayonara, Zetsubou-Sensei was Yamamura's first time working directly with Shinbo, however; and as a fan of Shinbo's work, having watched his series for a "long time", Yamamura was initially nervous.
 In 2010, Yamamura started doing character design work, with his first job as such being Shaft's And Yet the Town Moves; and a year later, he also designed the characters for the Katteni Kaizō OVA, an adaptation of another manga from the author of Sayonara, Zetsubou-Sensei.